HET-TRIVEDI-108/Data-Analytics-Beginner-PROJECTS/README.md

 * `numpy`
 * `scikit-learn`

-## Execution Instructions

-1. Ensure all required Python libraries are installed: `pip install -r requirements.txt` (if `requirements.txt` is present) or `pip install pandas matplotlib seaborn numpy scikit-learn`.
-2. Place `diamonds.csv` in the same directory as `diamonds_analysis.py`.
-3. Execute the script: `python diamonds_analysis.py`.

 ## Outcomes and Implications

 This project demonstrates a systematic and technically rigorous approach to data preparation, encompassing data ingestion, cleaning, exploratory analysis, and feature engineering.
 The generated insights and preprocessed dataset lay a robust foundation for building high-performance predictive models and conducting further statistical analyses, enabling data-driven decision-making in the context of diamond pricing and valuation.